Đàn nguyệt

-The đàn nguyệt's strings, formerly made of twisted silk, are today generally made of nylon or fishing line.
-They are kept at a fairly low tension in comparison to the guitar and other European plucked instruments.
-This, and the instrument's raised frets, allow for the bending tones which are so important to the proper interpretation of Vietnamese traditional music.
+The đàn nguyệt's strings, formerly made of twisted silk, are generally made of nylon or fishing line today.
+They are kept at a reasonably low tension compared to the guitar and other European plucked instruments.
+This, along with the instrument's raised frets, allows the important bending tones to interpret traditional Vietnamese music correctly.
 Such bending tones are produced by pressing the string toward the neck rather than bending to the side.
-The strings are generally plucked with a small plectrum; often a plastic guitar pick is used.
+The strings are generally plucked with a small plectrum; a plastic guitar pick is often used.

 The instrument's standard Vietnamese name, đàn nguyệt, literally means "moon string instrument" (đàn is the generic term for "string instrument" and nguyệt means "moon").
 Its alternate name, nguyệt cầm, also means "moon string instrument" (cầm meaning "string instrument" in Sino-Vietnamese, coming from the Chinese yuèqín, 月琴).